 Those annual tax refunds could look very different in the future.

-As more detail emerges around the proposed negative gearing reforms, investors will need to closely monitor how the legislation is drafted and ultimately implemented.
+As more detail emerges around the new negative gearing reforms, investors will need to closely monitor how the legislation is drafted and ultimately implemented.

 The TaxTank Take